-For these and many other reasons, you naturally want to take your bundle of fur on all your adventures.
-This can be difficult when most national parks do not allow pets on unpaved and backcountry trails.
+Taking your pet on a hike can be difficult when most national parks do not allow pets on unpaved and backcountry trails.
 To help you be able to take your dog on all your escapades, we have outlined five spectacular dog-friendly hikes in Bryce Canyon Country.

 1. Rim Trail in Bryce Canyon National Park